daniel-furman/daniel-furman-old/index.md

 ---

 How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-How can we quantify uncertainty in climate forecasts for the American Southwest?
+What is the best quantification of uncertainty in climate forecasts for Southwestern deserts?

 ---